fox-dr/hbfa-sales-ui/README.md

 The "Last 30 days CSV" shortcut also injects explicit `from`/`to` dates to avoid stale filter states when exporting.

+## Tracking Form Hydration

+Selecting a buyer/unit from the tracking search immediately hydrates the full form:

+- Pulls the non-PII offer record via `offer-read` and normalizes dates/numbers into input-safe formats.
+- Auto-fills all milestone dates, financial figures, DocuSign IDs, and notes so edits start from the current state.
+- Keeps the live total credits in sync as individual credit fields change.

+This keeps the tracking view consistent with what has already been recorded and prevents starting from a blank slate.

 ## Development Notes

 - Install dependencies with `npm install`, then run `npm run dev` for local development.